cloud-gov/cg-site/content/docs/ops/maintenance-list.md

 ## Review open support requests

 Review the "new" (yellow) and "open" (red) Zendesk tickets.
-First-tier support (cloud.gov BU) has primary responsibility to do the work of answering these, and you serve as second-tier support providing technical expertise.
+First-tier support (customer squad) has primary responsibility to do the work of answering these, and you serve as second-tier support providing technical expertise.
 You're welcome to reply to the customer with answers if you like (choose "pending" when you submit the answer)*, but your main responsibility is to provide technical